 Mortensen sometimes fills in the lacunae of Follett’s life by summarizing the history of Mormonism in the locations where her research suggests he lived, traveled and died.
 She gives us facts and figures about towns and counties and states, but we just don’t know if he was a leaf in the river or a vigorous swimmer, or something in between.

-This book is family history.
-It is devotional history: devoted not only to Mortensen’s ancestor, but to Mormonism in general.
+This book is family history. or perhaps more theoretically it is microhistory as opposed to standard biography.
+It is also devotional history: devoted not only to Mortensen’s ancestor, but to Mormonism in general.
 The author is not a professional historian and her use of sources is often uneven and unsophisticated, and she tends at times to scrapbook quotations without much analysis of their value.
 The book sometimes has a flavor of interstitial rewrites where new sources or references were found and shoehorned into the narrative.
 But that is beside the point for this book.
 The Man Behind the Discourse reveals something of the drive in all of us to know who we are.
 Of what we all want to know and can’t.
 It is very much the story of a search.
 And along the way it gives us hints and packets of information on a nearly invisible man whose name has passed our lips without a thought or reference to “the man behind” it.
 If you are a family historian, this book is worth your time as an example of how it’s done.
 If you’re just interested in the story of the man whose death brought us a remarkable sermon, then this book will introduce him to you.
 The book collates interesting data about the sermon itself, like the debate on where it occurred and reminiscent accounts of its circumstances.